alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi there!
 I am a fourth year Neuroscience PhD candidate at Yale University.
-I am conducting my thesis work in [Dr. Alex Kwan's lab](http://alexkwanlab.org) (now located at Cornell University Meinig School of Biomedical Engineering) and my research interests encompass neuropsychiatric disorders and molecular psychiatry.
+I am conducting my thesis work in [Dr. Alex Kwan's lab](http://alexkwanlab.org) (recently relocated to Cornell University Meinig School of Biomedical Engineering) and my research interests encompass neuropsychiatric disorders and molecular psychiatry.